What You Should Know About This Degree

 There are no national accreditations required for working in academic assessment and measurement.
 Educational accreditations vary greatly from state to state; to find out what credentialing you might need, the website of your state’s department of education should have that information.

-Here are some questions to ask when researching Assessment and Measure degree programs:
+Here are some questions to ask when researching Assessment and Measurement degree programs:

 - Are courses offered synchronously or asynchronously?
 There are two common methodologies for the delivery of online programs: synchronous, where classes are held at a specific time online, and asynchronous, where you can watch classes at a time convenient for you and there is increased flexibility in delivering assignments.
 If you choose to continue working while attending graduate school, you may find an asynchronous delivery method more convenient.